jamesdesouza/netv/README.md

 Check out [iptv-org/iptv](https://github.com/iptv-org/iptv) -- a community-maintained
 collection of publicly available IPTV channels from around the world.

+**Where can I get TV guide data?**

+The default choice is [iptv-org/epg](https://github.com/iptv-org/epg), but this didn't work reliably for me.
+I've had consistent success with `tools/zap2xml.py` for over a year -- it scrapes guide data from zap2it/gracenote.

+For a more robust solution, consider [Schedules Direct](https://schedulesdirect.org/) -- your membership helps fund Open Source projects.

 **How do I set up HDHomeRun?**

 HDHomeRun devices provide an M3U playlist, but it lacks EPG channel IDs.
 Use the